The Pike School Handbook

 Parents/guardians of students with any other medical conditions such as asthma, celiac, diabetes, or seizures must contact the School Nurse prior to the start of school and develop the appropriate action plan in consultation with the student’s primary health care provider.

-Head lice can be a nuisance but have not been shown to spread disease according to the CDC.
-With the desire to limit the spread of head lice across the School community, a “no live” lice policy is in place.
+Head lice can be a nuisance but have not been shown to spread disease according to the CDC and the AAP.
+In alignment with these organizations, the School will not prohibit students with lice from coming to school.

-Without revealing the student’s name, the School may share information with parents/guardians of classmates who may have had contact with the student.
-It is up to the discretion of the Division Head and School Nurse whether to check other students or whole classrooms.
+Without revealing the student’s name, the School may share information with parents/guardians of classmates who may have had contact with the student so that parents can check their child at home.